manufarez/legacy/README.md

 ## Deployment

-1. Ensure all changes are committed and pushed
-2. Run `npm run bundle` to create `legacy.zip`
+1. Run `npm run bundle` to create `legacy.zip`
-3. Upload through WordPress admin or Flywheel dashboard
+2. Ensure all changes are committed and pushed
+3. Upload through Flywheel dashboard: Push to "An existing site" > Legacy > Environment type: Production > What files should we include? > Files: select files > All modified files > Push
+4. If you made a database change, click "Database" too and warn the team that they should pull db changes.

-## When database sync is required
+## Have I made a database change?
+When database sync is required

 While some data is version controlled via Git, some WordPress data still requires database synchronization between environments: